-I include brand strategy in my services because a lot of people think they know who their target audience is, but at the end of the day, they actually don’t know them well enough to really understand who they are, what they would consider important to them, and why they would choose your business over someone else’s.
+We include brand strategy in our services because a lot of people think they know who their target audience is, but at the end of the day, they actually don’t know them well enough to really understand who they are, what they would consider important to them, and why they would choose your business over someone else’s.

 If you don’t understand who your target audience is…you won’t be able to understand what motivates them to take action and purchase your service.
 You won’t understand their frustrations, and they won’t understand how your service could help solve their problem.

 And then you’ll end up wasting tons of time and money trying to connect with people who don’t really understand, need, or care about your business.